Get Help Now

 Summary of Support Resources – Whether or not you are an international scholar, this reassurance, guidance, and overview of options posted by the International Scholars Office is very helpful.

-Community Wellness at MIT Medical – (Located in E23-205.)
+Community Wellness at MIT Health – (Located in E23-205.)
 Provides resources and designs programs to help all members of the MIT community in a variety of ways.

 MIT Chaplains – Representing many of the world's religions, MIT chaplains are available for counseling, private talks, and program development.
 Also, many of the religious groups represented by the chaplains meet weekly and many student religious groups are active on campus.